localhost/NinjaTracker/readme.txt

 mode hardrestart, init frame waveform setup and auto-keyon will be skipped (when used with a note), as well as ADSR setup; only the table pointers are set.

-Duration minimum is 2 and maximum is 65.
-However, for the last step of a pattern the minimum duration is 3, if there is a transpose or song loop coming up, or 4 if both transpose and song loop are coming up.
-If these minimums are not met the correct pattern will not be played next.
+Duration minimum is 3 and maximum is 65.

 Keyoff is shown as --- and keyon as +++.
 There is no function to let the gatemask stay in its current value, sorry!

 3.3 Table data

 In all tables, the left side selects  the command/function, and right side has additional parameters for that function.
 Jump destination 00 will stop execution of that table.